dpisani/cyclist/packages/runner/README.md

 - `name` The name of the stage that can be referenced using the CLI
 - `tasks` _(optional)_ An array of strings with all the scripts to run in this stage.
 Defaults to `[<name>]`
 - `parallel` _(optional)_ Whether all the tasks in this stage should be run in parallel to each other.
 Defaults to `false`
+- `background` _(optional)_ Whether the tasks in this stage should be run in the background.
+Subsequent stages in the lifecycle will be allowed to run even if this stage has not yet completed.
+Defaults to `false`

 # Usage